 Ok everyone, we are in the final sprint of 2019!
 As such, I am going to start a Review Rush!
 For the next month, I am testing myself to get ALL of my 2019 reviews done and posted!
 Consequently, they may be slightly shorter than usual and will not include the First Chapter Challenge, but...
 Continue Reading →

-Books I finished reading in May with links to their reviews, Bookstagram from May, and upcoming books to read in June!
+Books I finished reading in September and October with links to their reviews, Bookstagram from September and October, and upcoming books to read in November!

 Dwayne Clayden's third book in his Brad Coulter series will be released November 7th, 2019!
 Pre-order Wolfman is Back NOW!

 The Book Addiction Tag!
 Where I answer 14 different bookish questions 🙂 I also tagged 3 other bloggers to answer the same questions.

 In this seemingly normal story about a couple of body snatchers from Glasgow, Scotland in the late 19th century, David Craig takes us on a terrifying and unexpected journey fraught with creatures from a nightmare.
 Foley and Hunt wind their way through coverups and mystery, kidnappings and brainwashing, even murders, all simply so they can go back to their normal, mundane lives of scrounging up enough money to take to the bar at night and keep Foley's pharmacy open during the day.
 But when they begin to uncover the secrets of the Sooty Feathers Club, their lives can no longer be "normal."
 Now, Foley and Hunt have to fight for their lives with the help of the age-old Templars and a woman with a grudge.
 Will they be able to beat back the evil penetrating Glasgow?
 Or will they end up as a Vampyre's midnight meal?